m24842/TrackingCamera/README.md

 ## Issues / Unimplemented Improvements

-* __Inpractical Laser Control__
+* __Impractical Laser Control__
     * The original goal of this project was to guide the camera's focus using a laser rather than gestures as it would allow for longer range control.
 However, the combination of significant camera noise and a low power laser (for safety reasons) made the task of reliably detecting a laser point impractical.
 Potentially with a higher quality camera or dedicated low exposure camera, reliability could be improved to usable standards.
 * __Inconvenient External Inference__
     * Offloading inference to a completely external device is both inefficient and unreliable.
 A dedicated edge accelerator would allow for better performance and more efficient use of resources.
 * __Footage Quality__
     * As a proof of concept, the Raspberry Pi Camera v2's noisy frames combined with the parallel compute bottleneck of the Raspberry Pi Zero 2 W severely degrade the final recording quality.
 A higher quality camera and better choice of processor (ideally extensive support for parallel operations) could easily elevate the output quality to acceptable levels.
 * __Inefficient Use of Hardware__
     * Given the simplicity of the overall system, the microcontrollers are by no means being used in an efficient manner.
-Choosing microcontrollers more taylored to the requirements of the system would make it much more reasonable to use.
+Choosing microcontrollers more tailored to the requirements of the system would make it much more reasonable to use.